armory/docs/content/en/docs/release-notes/rn-armory-agent/agent-service/agent-service-v-0-5-25.md

 ---

 ## New

-* Updated base image to Debian 10.10
+* Updated the base image to Debian 10.10
-* Some release notes automation
+* Added release notes automation for Armory documentation.
+Previously, the release notes were only available on the GitHub release page.